 Item 4 is dynamic (does not change anything, only the output of your website).
 So, this will be taken care of by renaming the plugin file, which deactivates it.

 So we have to do the following:

 Deactivate the plugin by renaming the plugin folder.

-Then, still in the ftp client, find your .htaccess file (make sure hidden files are show), in the webroot, and remove all lines between these comments (and the comments themselves as well)
+Then, still in the FTP client, find your .htaccess file (make sure hidden files are shown), in the webroot, and remove all lines between these comments (and the comments themselves as well)

 # BEGIN rlrssslReallySimpleSSL